Islamic State Claims Responsibility for Bombing That Killed 63 at Kabul Wedding

 Many Afghans fear that terror attacks inside the country will continue, and their pleas for peace — and for details on the talks — have increased in recent days.
 Few appear to believe that the Taliban will step in to protect civilians from IS or anyone else after years of killing civilians themselves.

-“Taliban cannot absolve themselves of blame, for they provide platform for terrorists,” President Ashraf Ghani said on Twitter, declaring a day of mourning and calling the attack “inhumane.’
+“Taliban cannot absolve themselves of blame, for they provide platform for terrorists,” President Ashraf Ghani said on Twitter, declaring a day of mourning and calling the attack “inhumane.”

-Frustration at the authorities was evident as well amid a fresh wave of grief.
+Frustration at the authorities was evident as well, amid a fresh wave of grief.

 “We want the government to stop arguing about power and act like a human being to bring peace to this country,” one worker at the wedding hall, Hajji Reza, said.
 Several of his colleagues remained missing.